StuartsHome/leetcode/Object-Oriented Design/README.md

 First thing - clarifying questions:
     - Ratio of reads to writes
+        - Parking garage would be more reads to writes
     - Size of data
     - Keys in database
     - Cloud?